School Budget Review Committee (SBRC)

 - Recommend to the State Board of Education that the Department implement a Phase II on-site accreditation visit with a fiscal review when a district has exceeded budget authority for two or more consecutive years.

 The committee membership is defined under Iowa Code section 257.30 and Iowa Administrative Code section 289-1.1(1).
 The committee consists of the director of the Department of Education, the director of the Department of Management, and four members appointed by the governor for three-year terms, with confirmation by the Senate, to represent the public and who are knowledgeable in the areas of Iowa school finance or public finance issues.
 At least one of the public members shall possess a master's or doctoral degree in which areas of school finance, economics, or statistics are an integral component, or shall have equivalent experience in an executive administrative or senior research position in the education or public administration field.
 All public members meet this criterion.
-The membership terms for appointed members may be viewed here.
+The membership terms for appointed members is available on the Iowa Talent Bank website.
 The director of the Department of Education serves as chair and is a non-voting member.
 The Code requires that the department employ an individual to assist the SBRC.
 The liaison serves in that capacity and is not a member of the SBRC.

 Director, Dept of Education: Ann Lebo, Chair, Non-voting Member